jerichomata/flask-music-classifier/readme.md

 App is ready to use.
 You can upload audio file in `.wav` format and click `Classify` to see the results.

+# Note
 It can take a while or a short time to classify songs.
-If it takes longer that a minute the first time you try to run the app, restart the python and react programs and try again.
+If it takes longer that a minute to classify, restart the python and react programs and try again.

-It should work after restarting once.
-No prediction will be returned the first time you try to classify, but every subsequent try to classify a song will work, just not the first.